+If you would like to find out more about Collaborative Divorce, contact The Law Firm of Charles D. Jamieson, P.A. to schedule a consultation.
 Board Certified Marital and Family Law Attorney Charles D. Jamieson understands that divorce is an extremely sensitive and important issue.
 Thanks to extensive experience and a focus on open communication, Attorney Jamieson adeptly addresses the complex issues surrounding divorce while delivering excellent personal service.
-To discuss the options for marital dissolution, please contact The Law Firm of Charles D. Jamieson, P.A. online or call 561-478-0312.
+To discuss divorce, please contact The Law Firm of Charles D. Jamieson, P.A. online or call 561-478-0312.